surgosan/Algorithm_Analysis_Work/Assignment_Two/readme.md

 ## Input
 Accepts a csv file as defined in the assignment instructions.

+Input comes from input files in the `InputsOuputs` directory

 Define the csv file on `line 9` as follows: